Noaaan/MythicMetals/PATCHNOTES.md

 Nether Banglum Chunk drops happen more frequently when lucky.
 Reduced Midas Gold Discard Chance.
 Improved the effect Luck has on Midas Gold bartering.
+Increased Durasteel yield from full ores when using a Tier 3 Forge Controller.
 Reduced the levels of the following abilities:
 - Holy (For anyone wondering, Holy is just extra levels of Smite): 4 -> 3
 - Natural Fire Protection: 2 -> 1
 - Natural Feather Falling: 4 -> 3

 ### Fixes
 Fixed an issue where Natural Armor Enchants would not apply correctly.